Wise-Wizard/Sentiment-Palate/README.md

 ---

 # Sentiment Palate: Restaurant Review Sentiment Analysis

-SentimentPalate is a powerful tool that leverages Natural Language Processing (NLP) techniques to analyze and predict the sentiment of restaurant reviews.
+SentimentPalate is a powerful tool that utilizes Natural Language Processing (NLP) techniques to analyze and predict the sentiment of restaurant reviews.
 Whether you're a food enthusiast, a restaurateur, or a data enthusiast, SentimentPalate offers valuable insights into customer opinions and helps you understand the overall sentiment surrounding dining experiences.

 ## Overview

-SentimentPalate utilizes a robust NLP pipeline to preprocess and analyze restaurant reviews.
+SentimentPalate employs a robust NLP pipeline to preprocess and analyze restaurant reviews.
 It employs techniques such as tokenization, lemmatization, and stopword removal to clean the text data.
 The processed data is then transformed into a numerical representation using the Bag of Words model.
-The heart of the project lies in a trained Linear Support Vector Classifier (SVC) that predicts whether a review expresses a positive or negative sentiment.
+At its core, the project features a trained Linear Support Vector Classifier (SVC) that predicts whether a review expresses a positive or negative sentiment.

 ## Features